-- It Act as an connectivity between firm and the protesters for unappropriate consequences.
+- It Acts as an connectivity between firm and the protesters for inappropriate consequences.

-- Industrial dispute perform the high degree of trust to be made in order to make propensity for communication made for conflict.
+- Industrial dispute performs the high degree of trust to be made in order to make propensity for communication made for conflict.

 Causes/Consequences of Industrial Disputes

 1. Industrial Factors: The industrial related factors that cause industrial disputes are:

 - Nature of employment: The employment methods or policies followed by the organizations in employing an individual may sometimes be the reasons for the conflict/dispute.